amaanabbasi/Image-Classifier/README.md

 # Image-Classifier
-This is a image classifier, it run in browser
+This is a image classifier, made with flask and keras.

 ## Install
 `pip install requirements.txt`